 This is the Southwest’s ultimate contribution to cross-cultural flavors, and it’s done to perfection.

 For several years, beloved local staple and member of the “dogueros” circuit, La Carreta Del Rorro has amazed regulars and tourists alike.
 The family-owned business offers a small seating area at the intersection of Camino De La Tierra and Orange Grove Road, near the Orange Grove Valley and Wildwood Park neighborhoods.
 The Sonoran hot dog is their top-selling plate but a close second goes to their El Sonorense carne asada taco.
 Both portions are enormous and the prices are more than reasonable.

-Heading north to Phoenix is the winner of the ‘Best of the City’ in 2014, Nogales Hot Dogs.
-The pop-up restaurant is located at 20th Street and Indian School Road in Camelback East Village, and is a mainstay for locals in the area as it hasn’t moved locations for over a decade.
-This taqueria is one of the original locations in the Valley of the Sun offering Sonoran dogs and helped pave the way for numerous restaurants offering the savory meal.
+Heading north to Phoenix is Nogales Hot Dogs, located at 20th Street and Indian School Road in Camelback East Village.
+It's a mainstay for locals in the area as it hasn’t moved locations for over a decade.
+This taqueria is one of the original locations in the Valley of the Sun offering Sonoran dogs and helped pave the way for numerous restaurants offering them.

 El Caprichoso Hot Dogs

 Our final spot is in the North Mountain Village on North 19th Avenue, called El Caprichoso Hot Dogs.
 Living proof of why one should never underestimate the quality of a food truck, this place is always packed.
 The service is quick and the price can’t be beat.
 Several locations around town make for a convenient stop for dinner on your way home, or you can just sit curbside and enjoy the sights and sounds of the city.
 It’s easily one of the best places to grab a bite for under $5 in town.